ColeVan/ELK-Bash/README.md

-🚀 ELK Stack Deployment Script
+🚀 !!ELK Stack Deployment Script
 🔥 Overview
 The script deploy_ELK_STACK_ALPHA_version_1.3.sh automates the deployment and configuration of the Elastic Stack (Elasticsearch, Kibana, and Logstash) on a Linux system.
 It provides options for both single-instance and cluster deployments, handling all necessary installations, configurations, and security settings.